Wells Fargo sends 38,000 erroneous letters in auto flub

 NEW YORK (AP) — Wells Fargo has made missteps in its efforts to make amends to customers who were forced to buy unneeded auto insurance.

-Bank spokeswoman Catherine Pulley says 38,000 customers received a letter they didn't need and that contained no refund.
-She says the error was due to a coding mistake caught by the vendor responsible for the communications.
+Bank spokeswoman Catherine Pulley said 38,000 customers received a letter they did not need and that contained no refund.
+She said the error was due to a coding mistake caught by the vendor responsible for the communications.

-Pulley says the bank will work to make sure customers get the appropriate communication "including any refunds they're eligible for."
+"We will work with our vendor to ensure these customers receive the appropriate communication — including any refunds they're eligible for," Pulley said.

 The mistake was first reported Sunday by the Wall Street Journal, which detailed a series of struggles in Wells Fargo's attempts to make things right with customers affected by past sales and lending misconduct.